master-hax/aosp-system-core/llkd/README.md

 Operations
 ----------

+There are two detection scenarios.
+Persistent D or Z state, and persistent stack signature.

 If a thread is in D or Z state with no forward progress for longer than ro.llk.timeout_ms, or ro.llk.[D|Z].timeout_ms, kill the process or parent process respectively.
 If another scan shows the same process continues to